mbol01/automail/README.md

 ### Done
 The form respondants should now get emails from the script!
 A log can be found in the Executions tab of App Script.

+## Prepare for ticketsale function
+The script will add a button called "Infochef" in the Sheet menu.
+When pressed, it gives the option to prepare for sale and the option to reset from it.
+The prepare for sale checks all emails and if they are present in column A in "Mottagningsavgift" sheet their rows will be marked orange.
+This is to make it easier to handle discounts.
+It also hides irrelevant rows and sets a column heading to "Paid" and adds counters to the last cell in that row to make it easier to keep track on how many tickets are left.
+The reset button only unhides the hidden columns.

 ## Known bugs and limitations
 Due to the code being sent by a script it will get caught in some spam-filters.